Codyuzumaki/BrainportEindhoven/README.md

 To run the algorythm, you must download and unzip the BrainportEindhovenPhilipsWithoutModel.zip file:

-Since the convolutional network weights file is too large to be stored at GitHub, you must download it from this Google Drive link and place it in the uncompressed folder:
+Since the convolutional network weights file is too large to be stored at GitHub, you must download it from a Google Drive link, extract it and place it in the uncompressed "BrainportEindhovenPhilipsWithoutModel" folder:

 https://drive.google.com/open?id=1xkmTosS4TGqpPnXnj_vj8hZMwYl-gtOd